danielramosbh74/site-testes-1/README.md

   - ORM: Sequelize, Mongoose (Estudando Node JS pela Rocketseat)
   - Inteligência artificial, Machine Learning, Datasets, Python, Jupyter Notebook / Google Colab Notebooks IBM Cloud (Participei da Maratona IBM Behind the code 2020 - Mais detalhes no meu Github)

+# ENGLISH

+# Daniel Ramos de Carvalho

+_I have a degree in civil engineering from UFMG, but my goal is to return to work only in the IT area._

 ## _Main qualifications in IT Infrastructure - DevOps_